leondz/garak/docs/source/payloads.rst

 ==============

-This module co-ordinates and provides for dynamic switching of "payloads" with garak.
+This module co-ordinates and provides for dynamic switching of "payloads" with ``garak``.
 Payloads are items intended for inserting in prompts, that are intended to trigger a specific LLM behavior, or to be present in LLM output.

 A payload can affect how we detect whether a probe was successful.
 For example,